-In this post, I’ll share our experience visiting Epcot with a preschooler.
+In this post, I’ll share our experience visiting Epcot with a preschooler during our family holiday to Orlando.
 Our visit was during the late afternoon and evening, so we could have dinner at Epcot and watch the fireworks at 9pm.
 I’d recommend spending an evening at the parks to experience the nighttime shows, dining out and fireworks.
 For us, Epcot was a great choice for the selection of restaurants in the World Showcase and a brilliant fireworks display.

 Our visit began with a stop at the Character Spot, where Little T (3 1/2 years old) was thrilled to meet Mickey Mouse, Goofy and Minnie Mouse.
 Without a FastPass+ reservation, the wait was 30+ minutes – but well worth it as once we finally got in, we had plenty of time for photos and autographs with the characters.